rob-ireton/kviewer/Readme.md

 At this time I've not optimised the resource needs for any of the containers but they will be small and meant to be very light-weight.
 I'd like to be able to publish so that it's a simple install for folks to drop onto system, use and then delete as necessary.
 It's a utility project by nature to start off with.

 # filtersvr
 There is a sister project to provide a proxy server to filter some of the API requests with query params.
 This is really a NodJS playgound and not expected to last.
+I kept this in a separate repo to avoid confusion.